 This post may contain affiliate links.
 For more information, read my disclosure policy.

-My Easy Butter Cookies Recipe, also called Danish butter cookies, are a holiday classic.
-The dough is formed into a log, coated with coarse sugar, and then all you do is slice and bake the cookies.
-They’re simple but so delicious they literally melt in your mouth.
+This Butter Cookies Recipe, also called Danish butter cookies, is a holiday classic.
+It’s a slice and bake cookie that’s super buttery and crunchy around the edges.
+They’re simple but so delicious they literally melt in your mouth – way better than the ones in the blue tin!

 We love those tins of Royal Dansk Danish cookies but this year you can skip them and make your own homemade Danish butter cookies!

-I hesitate to call these a copycat recipe because they are so much better than the store-bought ones.
 This is the best butter cookie recipe – they taste buttery, sweet, and every bite melts in your mouth.
-Plus, this easy recipe is for slice and bake butter cookies –make the dough, form it into a log, chill it, and then slice and bake.
+They’re slice and bake butter cookies – make the dough, form it into a log, chill it, and then slice and bake.
+These are sure to become your favorite holiday cookie recipe!

 What’s the difference between a butter cookie and a shortbread cookie or sugar cookie?
 Sugar cookies usually have equal parts sugar and butter, which creates a sweeter cookie.
 Shortbread cookies don’t have any baking powder, baking soda, or egg – they’re just butter with sugar and flour.
 Butter Cookies like these are kind of a cross between the two, and they’re SO delicious.